20/20 (American TV program): Special episodes

 Even though 20/20 still occasionally uses a multiple topic format, the program has seen a gradual shift towards single topic editions since the late 2000s (similar to what has occurred with Dateline NBC since around the same timeframe, although continuing to include a wider range of topics), either in the form of various story packages that relate to the topic or a focus on a single story.

+Multiple episodes scheduled the same day without previous notice air under the 20/20 banner involving breaking news stories, either of national or world importance (and usually feature David Muir or a substitute at the World News Tonight desk leading coverage), or air after the verdict of a trial the series has followed as part of its continuing coverage and feature previous reporting and interviews wrapped around verdict coverage.

+Bad Romance: A Special Edition of 20/20

 Theme music

-The distinctive theme music to 20/20 was written by Robert Arnold Israel Sr. (who among other credits, also co-wrote theme music for now-cancelled fellow ABC series All My Children and One Life to Live) and based upon the longtime Lillian Scheinert-written theme used for ABC World News Tonight.
+The distinctive theme music to 20/20 from Score Productions was written by Bob Israel (who also co-wrote theme music for now-cancelled fellow ABC series All My Children and One Life to Live) and based upon the longtime Lillian Scheinert-written theme used for ABC World News Tonight.
 The original theme was revamped around 1993, and was subsequently replaced in 1999, along with the 20/20 logo and the anchor desk on the program's set.
 Finally the orchestral 20/20 theme was updated in 2001, along with a few modifications in 2003 and 2005.
 In 2009, the theme was once again revamped, and once more in 2010, along with new graphics to reflect the news magazine's new darker tone; this new theme was written by DreamArtists Studios.
 In 2012 the theme was revamped, again arranged by DreamArtists Studios.